Dhiraj072/yrandom/README.md

 ## Architecture
-Yrandom is built using a microservices architecture.
-These microservices include:
+Yrandom is decomposed into a UI client and various microservices.

+These include:

 -   [yrandom-client](https://github.com/Dhiraj072/yrandom-client) - A web UI client which displays the random video
 -   [yrandom-api-gateway](https://github.com/Dhiraj072/yrandom-api-gateway) - An API gateway for all incoming HTTP requests